apop880/config-check/README.md

 initial value of `-` until a configuration check is actually run.
 After running a check, it will change to `valid` or `invalid`.
 If it is invalid, the `detail` attribute on the sensor will include additional data about the specific failure.
-If it is valid, Home Assistant will restart automatically.
+If it is valid, Home Assistant will restart automatically, or you can configure it to not restart until you do so manually.

 The following is a basic example of a Lovelace example to run the check and show the results.